2024 United States House of Representatives elections in Texas: District 23

-The 23rd district covers southwestern Texas, including the Big Bend, the southern and western San Antonio suburbs, and the southwestern El Paso suburbs.
+The 23rd district covers southwestern Texas, including the Big Bend, the southern and western suburbs of San Antonio, and the southwestern suburbs of El Paso.
 The incumbent was Republican Tony Gonzales, who was re-elected with 55.87% of the vote in 2022.
 In 2023, Gonzales was censured by the Texas Republican Party due to his vote for the Bipartisan Safer Communities Act.
 The bill was passed in response to the Robb Elementary School shooting, which took place in Uvalde, Texas, within the 23rd district.
 In the primary, Gonzales faced several conservative challengers.
 Gonzales won only 45% of the vote in the primary, prompting a runoff against Brandon Herrera, a firearms manufacturer and YouTuber who was in second place.
 Gonzales narrowly won the runoff with 50.6% of the vote.